Skiing Humphreys: The Snow Palace above the Grand Canyon:

 One of the four sacred peaks:

-Doko’o’osliid is the proper name for Humphrey’s Peak and it is one of the four primary sacred peaks in their culture.
-The four sacred peaks are spaced out around the Navajo territory with Sisnaajini (Blanca Peak, CO), Tsoodzil (Mt.
+Doko’o’osliid is one of proper names for Humphrey’s Peak and it is one of the four primary sacred peaks in Navajo culture.
+The peak is also important for the Hopi.
+For the Navajo four sacred peaks are spaced out around the Navajo territory with Sisnaajini (Blanca Peak, CO), Tsoodzil (Mt.
 Talyor, NM) and Dibe Ntsaa (Hesperus Mtn, CO).
 These peaks are a part of the Navajo creation story.
-When you are on this lone volcano surrounded by vast landscapes which don’t even compare in height you can understand how this peak is special.
+When you are on this lone volcano surrounded by vast landscapes you can understand how this peak is special.

 To Arizona and California:

 In many movies you see road trips through the desert towers of Monument Valley, this of course is contrived because it’s not really on any major East-West routes.
-My trip actually did go through Monument Valley’s red sandstone towers as a natural course.
+My trip actually did go through Monument Valley’s red sandstone towers as a natural driving route.

 Very little beta, discovering the line: